arcticleo/slugr/README.md

 # Slugr

 Slugr is a gem to automatically create ActiveRecord object slugs for use in permalinks based on a title, name, headline, or some other unique and descriptive string field.
+It also provides a slug convenience method to the String class.

 ## Installation